apache/jena-site/source/documentation/fuseki2/fuseki-config-endpoint.md

 Custom services usually use a named endpoint.
-Custom operations can specific a content type that they handle, which must be unique for the operation, and they can not provide a query string signature for dispatch.
+Custom operations can specific a content type that they handle, which must be unique for the operation.
+They can not provide a query string signature for dispatch.

 ## Common Cases